alexeagleson/template-indexeddb/README.md

 A database is an _organized_ collection of data.
 Whereas something comparable like the hard drive on your computer might be optimized to store large amounts of mostly unorganized data that is searched occasionally, a database instead assumes the data will be searched for frequently and is optimized to make sure these searches are as fast as possible.

-### Cursor

-A _cursor_ represents your current position when viewing the data in your database.
-Cursors in IndexedDB can be used on entire object stores or even indexes that have been limited to a certain type of documents.
-They offer the ability to iterate from one document to the next within the database rather than having to query all the data and store it in memory on the client application (in this case, our Javascript program).

-### Transaction

-A _transaction_ in database context is an operation or multiple operations that must all run successfully, otherwise none of them will be run at all.

-To understand why transactions are necessary, the most common example is transferring money between accounts in a bank database.
-A transfer operation includes both `remove money` from one account and `add money` to another.
-If the `add money` operation fails for any reason, you also need the `remove money` operation to fail as well, otherwise you would end up with a pretty nasty scenario where the money is simply "gone".

 ### Schema

 The _schema_ of your database refers to the shape of your data.
 For example we will be using a database that keeps track of _cars_ in our example.
 There are endless different pieces of information you could imagine that relate to cars: colour, make, model, condition, trim, VIN, year, etc.